 - wearing lightweight, soft, and loose-fitting clothing

-If you’ve never had chickenpox and are vaccinated against the disease, you can’t get shingles.
-Even so, it’s believed that most people over 50 years old within the United States are vulnerable to developing shingles.
+If you’ve never had chickenpox and are vaccinated against it, you can’t get shingles.
+But most people over 50 years old in the U.S. are vulnerable to developing shingles.

-Vaccination efforts for chickenpox have been widely successful in limiting the disease.
+Vaccination efforts for chickenpox have successfully limited the disease.
 As the years go on, fewer people will be vulnerable to developing shingles.

 The best way to protect yourself against developing shingles or adult chickenpox is through vaccination.
 Talk with a doctor to see if you’re eligible for either vaccine.